oraclekit/chainlink-docs/source/index.html.md

 Parameter | Type | Description
 ---- | ----- | --------
-assignment_xid | string | identifier for the associated assignment
-description | string | a detailed human readable description of the snapshot description_url | string | a supporting URL relating to the update details | object | a JSON object of extra supporting information returned by the adapter status | string | a description of the assignment's current status summary | string | a short human readable summary of the snapshot
+assignmentXID | string | identifier for the associated assignment description | string | a detailed human readable description of the snapshot descriptionURL | string | a supporting URL relating to the update details | object | a JSON object of extra supporting information returned by the adapter status | string | a description of the assignment's current status summary | string | a short human readable summary of the snapshot